-As shown in Figure B-1, the diurnal profiles of $PM{10}$ and BC are characterized by a morning peak in concentrations at both monitoring locations.
-The peak in BC occurs between 6:00 a.m. and 8:00 a.m., while the peak in $PM{10}$ is broader, occurring between 6:00 a.m. and 10:00 a.m.
-Since Year 13, a secondary peak in $PM{10}$ has been occurring between 5:00 p.m. and 6:00 p.m. at the Landfill site.
-Besides rising $PM{10}$ concentrations at the Landfill site, the diurnal profiles of $PM{10}$ at the Community site and BC at both sites have been generally decreasing throughout the 15 years of monitoring.
-Overall, the mean hourly concentrations of both $PM{10}$ and BC are lower at the Community site than at the Landfill site.
+As shown in Figure B-1, the diurnal profiles of PM{10} and BC are characterized by a morning peak in concentrations at both monitoring locations.
+The peak in BC occurs between 6:00 a.m. and 8:00 a.m., while the peak in PM{10} is broader, occurring between 6:00 a.m. and 10:00 a.m.
+Since Year 13, a secondary peak in PM{10} has been occurring between 5:00 p.m. and 6:00 p.m. at the Landfill site.
+The diurnal profiles of PM{10} and BC at both sites have been generally decreasing over the past four years of monitoring.
+Overall, the mean hourly concentrations of both PM{10} and BC are lower at the Community site than at the Landfill site.

-As shown in the box-whisker plots (Figure B-2), median concentrations of $PM{10}$ and BC are higher during the warm season (approximately May through September) at both the Community and the Landfill sites.
-The median $PM{10}$ concentrations peak in June at both sites.
+As shown in the box-whisker plots (Figure B-2), median concentrations of PM{10} and BC are higher during the warm season (approximately May through September) at both the Community and the Landfill sites.
+The median PM{10} concentrations peak in June at both sites.
 Median BC concentrations are roughly equal in August and September at the Landfill site and are roughly equal in June through September at the Community site.